dabao1955/moe-container-manager/README.md

 # What is this？

-container manager for chroot and proot, based on moe-hacker/termux-container
+moe-container-manager is a port of Linux cli environment that cannot run docker and kvm, based on termux-container.

 # Quick start